YarnSpinnerTool/YSDocs/getting-started/writing-in-yarn/tags-metadata.md

 ===
 ```

+You can access the tags on a node via the Dialogue object's [GetTagsForNode](../../api/csharp/yarn.dialogue.gettagsfornode.md) method.

 ## Other metadata

 The metadata of a line is only composed of tags.
-Because of this, you may find that the Yarn Spinner code and documentation refer to line tags and line metadata interchangeably.
+Because of this, you may find that the Yarn Spinner code and documentation refer to _line tags_ and _line metadata_ interchangeably.

 Nodes can have other metadata in their headers.
 This metadata isn't exposed through the API, which means it's mostly used to store additional information for whoever is writing the Yarn dialogue or for editors to make use of.